GaborVarga/auto-ec2/README.md

 # auto-ec2
-This script creates an ec2 instance with an attached ebs using cloudformation.
+This script creates an ec2 instance with an attached ebs using AWS Cloudformation template.

 What you will need:
 - an IAM user created in AWS